h0ffmann/hoffmagic/README.md

-# HoffMagic Blog
+# hoffmagic blog

-A beautiful Python-based blog application built with FastAPI, Jinja2, and TailwindCSS.
+a beautiful python-based blog application built with fastapi, jinja2, and tailwindcss.

 ## Features

 - Modern and clean blog interface
 - Separate sections for Blog Posts and Essays
 - About Me and Contact pages
-- Markdown support for content
+- Markdown support for content (manual sync/management recommended)
 - Fully deployable to Kubernetes or VPS
-- Built with Python, UV, Nix, and Redocly
+- Built with Python, UV, Nix
 - Mobile-responsive design

 ## Getting Started